 How To Remember To Change Your Air Conditioner's Air Filters

 Here’s an easy way to stay on top of this; sign up for the Service Experts Email Club.
 This is a convenient way to get money-saving discounts and other helpful information on your smartphone, tablet or desktop.
-But wait… there’s more, your email subscription preferences let’s you set a reminder to change your Knoxville area home's air filter every 30, 60, 90, 120 or 365 days, or a specific date of your choice.
+But wait… there’s more, your email subscription preferences let’s you set a reminder to change your Knoxville area home's air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.

 How to replace your return air filter

-Most people know how to replace the air filter in their equipment, but some houses have an additional filter in the return ducts.
+Most of us know how to replace the air filter in their equipment, but some homes have another filter in the return ductwork.
 Whether you have one or not is dependent on which HVAC system you have.
-Your unit is engineered to handle a certain amount of pressure in your home, and the more filters you have the more the blower motor works, which can reduce the lifespan of your system if it isn't designed for it.
+Your unit is engineered to handle a certain amount of pressure in your house, and the more filters you have the harder the blower motor works, which can reduce the lifespan of your system if it isn't designed for it.
 Discovering whether you have a return filter and replacing it is easy: